Title I, Part A

 Middle Schools: Pflugerville MS, Westview MS, Park Crest MS, Dessau MS, Cele MS

-Elementary Schools: Pflugerville ES, Parmer Lane ES, Timmerman ES, Northwest ES, Dessau ES, Windermere ES, River Oaks ES, Brookhollow ES, Spring Hill ES, Windermere PS, Copperfield ES, Delco PS, Caldwell ES, Highland Park ES, Wieland ES, Ruth Barron ES, Dearing ES
+Elementary Schools: Pflugerville ES, Parmer Lane ES, Timmerman ES, Northwest ES, Dessau ES, Windermere ES, River Oaks ES, Brookhollow ES, Spring Hill ES, Copperfield ES, Delco ES, Caldwell ES, Wieland ES, Ruth Barron ES, Dearing ES

 District reservation fiscal amounts to be used at Title I Schoolwide campuses include parent involvement activities to encourage academic achievement, Title I, Part A services to eligible private school students, district-wide professional development activities, and services to homeless students attending campuses not served by Title I, Part A.